aiskunks/Computational_Finance_with_Python/FINA_6337/README.md

 - Portfolio diversification can help reduce risk.
 By holding a mix of assets, negative returns from one asset can potentially be offset by positive returns from another.
 - Always consider transaction costs and taxes when rebalancing a portfolio, as they can erode returns.

+## Excess Returns

+Excess returns, often denoted as \( \alpha \) (alpha), refer to the returns of an investment or portfolio above a benchmark or risk-free rate.
+It helps in assessing how much additional return the investment or strategy has generated relative to a passive benchmark or the return one could have earned without taking any risk.

+### Equation for Excess Return:

+The excess return for an investment or portfolio is given by:

+\[ \alpha = r_i - r_b \]

+Where:
+- \( \alpha \) is the excess return.
+- \( r_i \) is the return of the investment or portfolio.
+- \( r_b \) is the return of the benchmark or the risk-free rate.

+### Notes:

+- Positive excess returns indicate that the investment or strategy outperformed the benchmark or earned more than the risk-free rate.
+- Negative excess returns imply underperformance relative to the benchmark or that the investment earned less than what could have been earned by investing in a risk-free asset.
+- It's essential to use an appropriate benchmark that reflects the risk and investment style of the asset or strategy being evaluated.

 ## Granger Causality